chandevbringino/Portfolio/README.md

 <br>
 ‼️ NOTE ‼️<br>
 FYI: In this repository, I am only demonstrating the apps I made, the architecture, structure, and pattern I used with no regards to git branching.
-You may see that I don't branchout from my main when adding a feature, fixing a bug or keep the commits message very good.
-But I am aware of how to do git branching.
-Thank you. 😊
+You may see that I don't branchout from my main branch when adding a feature.
+But I am fully aware on how to do that on real/client projects.
+Thank you!